 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 75 words.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Learn material for the module in which it is assigned.
 Each quiz will be open-book/open-notes, contain 10 multiple choice and true/false questions, and have a 12-minute time limit.